jpettersson/autoversion/README.md

 These functions will refuse to run if the current git dir is 'dirty':

 Increment version
-* autoversion patch
+* autoversion major
 * autoversion minor
-* autoversion special 'named-version'
+* autoversion patch
-* autoversion release
+* autoversion build 'named-version'

 Undo last version
 * autoversion rollback